nexient-llc/tf-module-skeleton/README.md

 #### Overriding Make Behavior

-When run, `make` will look for a file called `.cafenv` in `$HOME` and the local directory.
+When run, `make` will look for a file called `.cafenv` in the repository root.
 This file if present will be included, and it can be used to override variables without altering the [Makefile](Makefile).
-A few examples of variables that can be substituted are commented out in the file.
-If `.cafenv` exists in both `$HOME` and the local directory, values set in the file in the local directory will take precedence.
+A few examples of variables that can be substituted are commented out in [the file](.cafenv).

 #### Module Configuration